Rhythms within the Rhythm

 5] Ontology is the most general branch of metaphysics, concerning the nature of being.

 6] The general consensus is that there is a rhythm that has a cyclical nature or rhythm of about six seconds, or about 10 cycles per minute.
-However empirical observation indicates that this rhythm is variable, dependant on the state (lesion, pathophysiology or pathology) of the person, and may be anything between 6 and 14 cycles per minute.
+However empirical observation indicates that this rhythm is variable, dependent on the state (lesion, pathophysiology, or pathology) of the person, and may be anything between 6 and 14 cycles per minute.

 9] The word accident is used in the ontological argument to imply an event or moment that occurs by chance, without any planning, apparent cause, or deliberate attempt.